 Heinz Beans, produced in the England, are a staple for many Brits both in the UK and abroad.
 If you’ve ever been to the UK, you might have been surprised to see the beans included in a full English breakfast.
 Heinz beans are the ultimate in comfort food, no matter how they are served.

 Corned beef and cabbage is traditional fare for St. Patrick’s Day.
 For a nontraditional twist, I made Sous Vide Corned Beef with Irish Fried Cabbage.
 The corned beef was, moist, flavorful, and fork tender.
 The cabbage was brimming with flavor.

 The Irish are famous for their potato dishes.
 These incredible Irish Stacked Potato Bites are no exception.
 They’re easy to make, and perfect for St. Patrick’s Day.
 If they’re not gobbled up out of the oven, the Stacked Potato Bites also freeze and reheat beautifully.

-Irish Pan Haggerty is a delicious twist on a classic Northumberland potato dish using Dubliner cheese.
+Irish Pan Haggerty is a delicious twist on a classic Northumberland potato dish.
+Layers of potatoes, onions and Dubliner cheese are cooked together to create a spectacular dish.
 It’s easy to make and will definitely wow those at your St. Patrick’s Day gathering.

 Corn Maque Choux (pronounced Mock Shoe) is a classic Cajun side dish hailing from Southern Louisiana dish.
 It’s loaded with flavor and makes a perfect compliment to your Mardi Gras meal.
 What’s even better is that it is super simple to make!